 Record Type When Written Information Contained 19 For each direct access device on line at IPL and when a HALT or SWITCH command is processed, and for any direct access device when it is demounted.
 Number of unused alternate tracks, number of unallocated cylinders and tracks, number of cylinders and tracks in the largest free extent, owner identification number.
-21 When a user data set on magnetic tape is closed or processed by End-of-Volume.
+21 When a user data set on magnetic tape is demounted.
 Volume serial number, channel/unit address, number of read and write errors.
-69 When data space is defined, extended, or deleted.
-Information avout the catalog in which the data space is defined, the volume on which it is allocated, the number of free data space extents on that volume, and the amount of available space.